Hidden Starbursts and Active Galactic Nuclei at 0<z<4 from the Herschel-VVDS-CFHTLS-D1 Field: Inferences on Coevolution and Feedback: The properties of star-forming galaxies detected by SPIRE

-In our sample, we see little evidence for an infrared MS for the star-formation/$L_{TIR}$ range probed by our SPIRE observations.
-In all redshift bins the correlation between $\mathcal{M}_{\ast}$ and SFR is weak: the Spearman rank correlation coefficient is 0.17 on average and only one bin ($0.5<z<1$) shows a $>3\sigma$ deviation from the null hypothesis that the two quantities are uncorrelated.
-The results of these tests remain essentially unchanged if the stellar mass completeness limits adopted from the previous section (and transformed to a Salpeter IMF) are imposed on the galaxies each redshift bin.
-This lack of correlation argues against the existence of the $\mathcal{M}_{\ast}$-SFR MS for IR-selected galaxies at all redshifts that have SFRs in excess of the SFR limits used to form the volume-limited samples here\footnote{If such galaxies were, by definition, ``starbursts" this result would not be surprising, and perhaps would even be nonsensical.
-However, adopting the definition of ``starburst" from R11, the bulk of the full SPIRE sample is not comprised of starburst galaxies.}.
-While this lack of correlation observed in the full SPIRE sample cannot be due to differential effects as a function of stellar mass, e.g., imposing a stellar mass and SFR completeness limit has little effect on the lack of correlation, our data do not probe deep enough at any redshift to claim that such a correlation does not exist for all galaxies at this redshift.
-However, as mentioned previously, our data do have an advantage over those presented in E11 in that the large area coverage of our SPIRE and associated imaging and spectroscopy reduces cosmic variance and allows for the characterization of starburst galaxies over a large range of SFRs by adopting the formalism of those studies which probe deep enough to observe such a correlation.
+In our sample, we see little evidence for an infrared MS for the $\mathcal{SFR}$/$L_{TIR}$ range probed by our SPIRE observations.
+In all redshift bins the correlation between $\mathcal{M}_{\ast}$ and $\mathcal{SFR}$ is weak: the Spearman rank correlation coefficient is 0.17 on average and only one bin ($0.5<z<1$) shows a $>3\sigma$ deviation from the null hypothesis that the two quantities are uncorrelated.
+The results of these tests remain essentially unchanged if we apply the stellar mass completeness limits from the previous section.
+This lack of correlation argues against the existence of the $\mathcal{M}_{\ast}$-$\mathcal{SFR}$ MS for IR-selected galaxies at all redshifts that have $\mathcal{SFR}$s in excess of the $\mathcal{SFR}$ limits used to form the volume-limited samples here\footnote{If such galaxies were, by definition, starbursts this result would not be surprising, and perhaps would even be nonsensical.
+However, adopting the definition of starburst from R11, i.e., galaxies whose $\mathcal{SSFRs}$ are in excess of 4$\times$ the MS value as a function of stellar mass, the bulk of the full SPIRE sample is not comprised of starburst galaxies.}.
+While this lack of correlation observed in the full SPIRE sample cannot be due to differential effects as a function of stellar mass, e.g., imposing a stellar mass and $\mathcal{SFR}$ limits have little effect on the lack of correlation, our data do not probe deep enough at any redshift to claim that such a correlation does not exist for galaxies anything but the most prodigious star formers.
+However, as mentioned previously, the large area coverage of our SPIRE reduces cosmic variance and allows for the characterization of starburst galaxies over a large range of $\mathcal{SFR}$s by adopting the formalism of those studies which probe deep enough to observe such a correlation.